ntampellini/TSCoDe/docs/operators_keywords.rst

    easier to perform the embed without having molecules clashing one into the other.
-Then, the correct distance between reactive atom pairs is achieved as for standard runs by spring constraints during MOPAC/ORCA optimization.
+Then, the correct distance between reactive atom pairs is achieved as for standard runs by spring constraints during optimization.
 The larger the scaling, the more the program is likely to find at least some transition state poses, but the more time-consuming the step of distance refinement is going to be.
-Values from 1.5 to 3 are likely to do what this keyword was though for.
+Values from 1.5 to 3 are likely to do what this keyword was thought for.

 -  **STEPS** - Does not apply to "monomolecular" embeds.
 Manually specify the number of steps to be taken in scanning rotations.
 For